kirantrathod/Be_You/README.md

  ## Contribution:
-  Most welcome for bug reports and modification through fork.
+  Most welcome for bug reports and modification.